Self-Polish: Enhance Reasoning in Large Language Models via Problem Refinement: Experiments

 \subsection{Experimental Results}

-\paragraph{Standard few-shot setting.} Table \ref{table:main_evaluation_standard} shows the results of evaluating the performance in the standard few-shot setting.
-We can find that our method consistently improves reasoning performance across multiple models and datasets, indicating its capability to enhance model understanding of problems and consequently provide better responses.
-For instance, when using the text-davinci-003 model, our SP method achieves a notable improvement of $17.8\%$ on MultiArith.
-It is noteworthy that our method exhibits the smallest improvement on the GPT-3.5-turbo model, which could be attributed to its already superior problem comprehension capabilities.
+\paragraph{Standard few-shot setting.} Figure \ref{fig:different models } shows the results of evaluating the performance in the standard few-shot setting.
+We can find that : (1) Our method consistently improves reasoning performance by a large margin across multiple models and datasets, indicating its capability to enhance model understanding of problems.
+(2) On relatively weaker models, automated prompting methods like Auto-CoT and Complex-CoT yield more gains compared to in-context SP.
+However, on stronger models, the differences in performance gain between the three approaches are not significant, revealing that the stronger models are less sensitive to prompts.

-\paragraph{Combining SP with other prompting strategies.} Table \ref{table:evaluation_other_prompt} demonstrates the evaluating results when combining our method with other state-of-the-art promoting strategies.
-We can observe that: (1) Typically, SP yields substantial performance gain for CoT and LtM, indicating that when the model is able to better comprehend problems, both its step-by-step reasoning capabilities and problem decomposition abilities can be significantly enhanced.
-(2) Our method exhibits a larger improvement for CoT compared to LtM, which could be attributed to the fact that LtM already incorporates problem decomposition techniques, overlapping to some extent with the effects of our method.
-(3) Another finding is that the more challenging the task, the higher the improvement achieved by SP, indicating that our method is particularly suitable for complex reasoning tasks.
+\paragraph{Combining Self-Polish with other prompting strategies.} Table \ref{table:evaluation_other_prompt} demonstrates the evaluating results when combining our method with other state-of-the-art reasoning-side promoting strategies.
+There are several critical and interesting observations: (1) Generally, SP yields substantial performance gains for all reasoning-side methods, revealing that when the model is able to better comprehend problems, both its step-by-step reasoning capabilities and problem decomposition abilities can be significantly enhanced.
+(2) Whether for the reasoning side or the problem side, the Complex-based approach performs the best.
+This indicates that LLMs have the ability to generalize from complex tasks to simple ones, both in terms of reasoning and problem refinement.
+(3) As \citet{DBLP:journals/corr/abs-2210-00720} stated, the average number of words in problems, i.e., GSM8K (46.9), AQuA (51.9), SVAMP (32.1), MultiArith (31.2), and MathQA (60.1), can serve as a proxy for measuring the reasoning complexity of each task.
+We find that the more challenging the task, the higher the improvement achieved by SP, highlighting its suitability for intricate reasoning tasks.
+It is noteworthy that when combined with the CoT-series methods, our approach has limited improvement on MultiArith.
+This could be because the task itself can already be well solved by CoT and is relatively simple.
+Excessive refinement of simple problems carries the risk of information loss or semantic alterations, leading to a decline in performance, as depicted in Figure \ref{fig:Multiarith failure case}.